vmware/photon/content/en/docs/administration-guide/managing-network-configuration/inspecting-the-status-of-network-links-with-networkctl.md

 ---
-title:  Inspecting the Status of Network Links with `networkctl`
+title:  Inspecting the Status of Network Links with 'networkctl'
 weight: 11
 ---